 Transliteration:( Yaaa aiyuhal lazeena aamanoo laa taqtulus saida wa antum hurum; wa man qatalahoo minkum mut'am midan fajazaaa'um mislu maa qatala minanna'ami yahkumu bihee zawaa 'adlim minkum hadyam baalighal Ka'bati aw kaffaaratun ta'aamu masaakeena aw 'adlu zaalika Siyaamal liyazooqa wabaala amrih; 'afal laahu 'ammaa salaf; wa man 'aada fayanta qimul laahu minh; wallaahu 'azeezun zuntiqaam )

-1. To purchase an animal of similar type and have it sacrificed at the Haram Shareef.
+Offer a similar animal and have it sacrificed at the Haram.

 The tafsir of Surah Maidah verse 95 by Ibn Kathir is unavailable here.